sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 \\NoteCallerRaise | dimension to raise the in note caller
 \\NoteBlendInto   | name of note type marker to merge these notes into that class
 \\SmallCap    | blank enables, "-" disables.
 Only works with fonts with a +smcp feature
 \\LineSpacing | also BaseLine.
-Dimension of line spacing, can include glue
+Dimension of line spacing, can include glue. *Units are required*
 \\StyleType   | "paragraph", "character", "note"

 ### How do Tables of Contents work?